How do I layer audio in iMovie?

 Upload Audio Files to FlexClip

 Directly drag the uploaded audio one by one to layer it on the timeline.
 You can tap the Trim or Split icon to cut out unnecessary parts.
-Besides, feel free to apply the fade effects to your audio to level up the sounds.
+Besides, feel free to apply the fade effects or adjust the audio speed to level up the sounds.

 Add Audio Effects to Your Files